 CALL for Action (414) 286-CITY | Click for Action

-Della Wells and Dasha Kelly have been named 2016 Artists of the Year, the City of Milwaukee Arts Board announced recently.
-Thallis Hoyt Drake and Andy Nunemaker were named 2016 Friends of the Arts.
+Theater duo Chris and Jane Flieller and playwright/director Sheri Williams Pannell have been named 2017 Artists of the Year, the City of Milwaukee Arts Board announced recently.
+Sande Robinson, Jan Serr and John Shannon were named 2017 Friends of the Arts.

-At its May 10 meeting the MAB approved the recommendations of an eight-member citizen review panel to award $217,000 in grants ranging from $3,500 to $7,000.
-MAB grants require a dollar-for-dollar cash match from other sources, and the combined budgets of the 33 selected projects this year is more than $2.9 million.
-There were a total of 47 requests from nonprofit arts organizations to fund art, music, dance, arts education and other projects.
-Read More
+At its May 9, 2017 meeting the MAB considered the recommendations of an eight-member citizen review panel and voted to award $238,000 in grants ranging from $3,500 to $7,000.
+MAB grants require a dollar-for-dollar cash match from other sources, and the combined budgets of the 35 selected projects this year is more than $3.48 million.
+There were a total of 41 eligible requests from Milwaukee nonprofit arts organizations to fund art, music, dance, arts education and other projects.